 Engaging for Change: World Food Program USA at UNGA and Climate Week NYC

-The United Nations General Assembly (UNGA) and Climate Week NYC converge in New York City at the end of September to unite a diverse array of senior humanitarian officials, development experts, private sector innovators, and passionate advocates.
-UNGA is held annually at the U.N.
-Headquarters, and is a crucial forum for addressing global issues, fostering international cooperation, and shaping global policies.
-Climate Week NYC complements this by focusing on climate action and sustainability.
-In this dynamic environment, World Food Program USA is excited to announce our participation in key events alongside core partners that will take place during this pivotal week.
+The United Nations General Assembly (UNGA) and Climate Week NYC converged in New York City at the end of September, uniting a diverse array of senior humanitarian officials, development experts, private sector innovators, and passionate advocates.
+Held annually at the U.N.
+Headquarters, UNGA serves as a crucial forum for addressing global issues, fostering international cooperation, and shaping global policies.
+Climate Week NYC complemented this by focusing on climate action and sustainability.
+World Food Program USA participated in a series of events alongside WFP leadership, partners, and our celebrity and youth advocates.
+Our thought-provoking discussions educated, inspired, and mobilized diverse stakeholders to support our movement to end global hunger.

-September 24: Clinton Global Initiative (CGI) 2024 Annual Meeting
+September 24: Clinton Global Initiative (CGI) 2024 Annual Meeting:

 September 25: The New York Times Climate Forward Breakfast Event: “In Her Hands: Technologies for Women-led Climate Resilience”

-Food Tank and World Food Program USA will host a Climate Week NYC Summit at NPR-WNYC Studio’s The Greene Space.
-The event will feature Barron Segar (President & CEO of World Food Program USA), Rebecca Middleton (Chief Advocacy & Engagement Office, WFP USA), Rania Dagash-Kamara, Andrew Zimmern, private sector partners, and members of World Food Program USA’s newly formed Zero Hunger Activist Council: Drea Okeke, Maddy DeVita, Bailey Bass, and Manolo Gonzalez Vergara.
-Discussions at the event will range from the role of private sector investment in community-based climate resilience to importance of youth advocacy in tackling hunger and the climate crisis.
+Food Tank and World Food Program USA co-hosted a half-day of programming on topics ranging from private sector investment in community-based climate resilience to the importance of youth advocacy for food security. .
+The event featured a series of conversations with WFP Goodwill Ambassador Andrew Zimmern, World Food Program USA’s President and CEO Barron Segar and Chief Advocacy and Engagement Officer Rebecca Middleton, WFP Assistant Executive Director of Partnerships and Innovation Rania Dagash-Kamara, Katie Lee, Vice President of Government Affairs of the Farm Journal Foundation, Roy Steiner, Senior Vice President/Food Initiative of The Rockefeller Foundation, and World Food Program USA’s newly formed Zero Hunger Activist Council: Drea Okeke, Maddy DeVita, Bailey Bass, and Manolo Gonzalez Vergara.
+Discussions ranged from the role of private sector investment in community-based climate resilience to the importance of youth advocacy in tackling hunger and the climate crisis.

 September 28: Global Citizen Festival, Presented by Citi